pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 **The Freedom Dividend: net, fertilizer, and soil**

-The freedom dividend is a safety net.
+If you believe that technology will develop faster than people can get go back to school or retrain.
+If you believe not everyone had the money or time to do that, then freedom dividend would be a safety net.
 Let me explain.

 Automation and robot labor are coming online.
 It's a game changer.
 While it will fuel incredible economic growth, it also it leaves many in our communities behind - their skillsets no longer needed.
 This creates a crucial need for a safety net – a system that ensures hard times don't cripple you.
 The freedom dividend is the solution.